Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Real Data Analysis

+The TUH dataset is divided into 80\% for training and 20\% for testing.
+We use the mini-batch gradient descent to train the loss function.
+The learning rate is stepwise and decays by 0.5 every 10 epochs.
+The training loss decreases rapidly in the first 10 epochs and becomes stable after the 40th epoch.

+Figures \ref{fig:TUHres} (a) and (b) show the ROC curve and precision-recall curve on the test set.
+The AUC and PRAUC are 93.35\% and 92.14\%, respectively, demonstrating the high accuracy and precision of the proposed method.
+Table~\ref{tab:TUHtest} compares NDL with three competing methods: SpikeDet \citep{spikedet2016}, an open-source spike detection algorithm developed by \citet{nonclercq2009spike}; a deep multi-head CNN model proposed in \citet{munia2023interictal}; and SpikeNet developed by \citet{jing2020development}.
+It is worth noting that SpikeNet is a large-scale deep learning model, comprising 318,849 parameters and trained on EEG data from over 19 million EEG segments.
+As such, it is regarded as the current state-of-the-art benchmark method.

+Table~\ref{tab:TUHtest} demonstrates that NDL achieves the best performance among all methods, with the highest sensitivity, F1 score, PRAUC, and AUC (highlighted in bold).
+In this comparison, NDL, SpikeNet and Multi-head CNN method are deep learning-based methods.
+NDL and Multi-head CNN are trained and evaluated on the TUH dataset, whereas SpikeNet is pre-trained on one of the largest private EEG datasets \citep{jing2020development} and then tested on the TUH test set.
+In contrast, SpikeDet is an unsupervised template matching method, which does not consider spike patterns from noisy data.
+Therefore, SpikeDet gives the highest number of false negatives among the four methods.

-In addition to classifying the EEG time segments as normal or abnormal, we can compute the estimated $p$-dimensional weight $\wh \ba(\X_{il}, \X_i)$ for each channel $l$.
-By summing the $p$ entries of the weight $\wh \ba(\X_{il}, \X_i)$, we determine the importance of channel $l$ as $\1\trans \wh \ba(\X_{il}, \X_i)$.
-By ranking the channel importances from highest to lowest, we can select the top $L$ channels that are most likely to contain spikes.
-To assess this approach, we compare the selected top channels with the actual channel labels from the TUH data to determine if our model's selections outperform random selections.
-Figure \ref{fig:topChannels} illustrates the probability that the top $L$ segments contain a true spike label, comparing results from the NDL ranking method with those from random selection based on the testing data.
-We create the 95\% confidence interval of the probability through the resample procedures with different initial values or different random seeds.
-It is clear that NDL offers significantly higher accuracy in identifying channels with features that differ from the background.
-Additionally, it is not surprising that NDL cannot identify background channels because background represent baseline time series without any distinguishable and clinical significant patterns.
+In addition to binary classification, NDL can identify the channel from which the spike likely originates.
+Specifically, for each channel $l$, NDL estimates a p-dimensional weight vector $\wh \ba(\X_{il}, \X_i)$.
+By summing its entries, we obtain an importance score for Channel $l$ as $\1\trans \wh \ba(\X_{il}, \X_i)$.
+Ranking these scores across all channels allows us to identify the top $L$ channels most likely to contain spikes.

+To assess this approach, we cross-check the selected top channels with the actual channel labels from the TUH data to check whether our model can identify spike-containing channels better than random selection.
+Figure~\ref{fig:topChannels} illustrates the probability that the top $L$ channels of a segment contain a true spike, comparing NDL ranking with random ranking based on the TUH testing data.
+We create the 95\% confidence interval of the probability through resampling procedures with different initial values generated from different random seeds.
+It is obvious that NDL performs much better in identifying those channels with spikes.
+Furthermore, NDL ignores background channels (last pair of side-by-side boxplots).